Ferdi0412/traffic-signal-control/README.md

 python project/validation.py
 ```

-> This will print some metrics, and output a gif showing the performance, look out for the *green* `Saved gif to ./DQN_...` print to see the resulting filename.
+> This will print traffic performance metrics from a single episode ran using the DQN trained model, and output a gif showing the performance, look out for the *green text* `Saved gif to ./DQN_...` print to see the resulting filename.

 ## Training Code
 This trains the model, which takes a very long time (several hours), and saves a checkpoint every `100` episodes.